An angry letter I wrote to the world this morning, inspired by the gajillions of people that crammed into Chicago for a rally:

 Which is what I was trying to say but way better.

 When I was younger, sports were art.
 For me, of course.
-I can't speak for the world.
+I can't speak for the world, and I can't assign a different value to another person because I am not another person.
 This isn't a hokey, "back in my day things meant something" post, because today IS my day, as are all the days after and before, from birth to death, so that saying makes no sense.
 But I've grown as a person, and my perception has changed.

 So again: When I was younger, sports were art.